sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/graphql.md

 Using each unique query, we can generate specific types so you can receive autocompletion, syntax highlighting, hover tooltips and validation in your IDE.

 Once you have built your query, `graphql-codegen` will generate the correct request and response types.
-This process should happen automatically through local development, you can also manually trigger this by running `yarn generate` or `yarn watch-generate`.
+This process should happen automatically through local development, you can also manually trigger this by running `pnpm generate` or `yarn watch-generate`.

 Using a `useQuery` hook, we can easily fire a request and handle the response correctly.